 Puppetry opens up expressive possibilities in performance that no other art form can give.
 With puppets, objects and human bodies we can create new life on stage – and new ways of seeing for audiences.
 Participants will discover the principles of animation used in puppetry through skills training and exercises with puppets, objects and materials, matched with opportunities for experimentation and in-studio performance making.
 Performer/puppet relationships, vocal work for puppetry, object theatre, and simple puppet making will be explored.

 How to Apply:

-- a current CV (max 2 pages)
+- your current bio and/or CV (max 2 pages)

 - a cover letter (max one page) outlining key reasons for wanting to participate in the program